 Restart Checklist.
 The Restart Checklist is an itemized listing of restart issues that contains a description and the status of the issue, status of the NRC regulatory actions, inspection report documentation, and the corresponding identified root causes and corrective actions that require disposition or resolution prior to restart.
 Criteria for the development and maintenance of the Restart Checklist are included in appendix C.

 The Restart Checklist focuses on those issues related to the significant operational event or the performance issues commensurate with the Multiple/Repetitive Degraded Cornerstone or the Unacceptable Performance columns of the Action Matrix.
-The Restart Checklist should also track the assessment of the licensee’s thirdparty evaluation of their safety culture, as well as the NRC’s independent assessment (if required) of the licensee’s safety culture using the guidance contained in IP 95003.
+The Restart Checklist should also track the assessment of the licensee’s third-party evaluation of their safety culture, as well as the NRC’s independent assessment (if required) of the licensee’s safety culture using the guidance contained in IP 95003.

-Additional issues that are unrelated to the initial reason(s) for the plant shutdown, but which were identified during the shutdown, may be added to the Restart Checklist if they meet the criteria specified in appendix C. The Panel is responsible for approving inclusion of any additional issues in the Restart Checklist.
+Additional issues that are unrelated to the initial reason(s) for the plant shutdown, but which were identified during the shutdown, may be added to the Restart Checklist if they meet the criteria specified in appendix C. The Panel Chair is responsible for approving inclusion of any additional issues in the Restart Checklist.
 Any issue that is characterized as White, Yellow, or Red by the Significance Determination Process (SDP) has enough risk significance to be considered an additional restart issue.
 For example, new inspection findings and licensee event reports should be screened for risk significance so a prompt decision can be made on the need to add actions to the Restart Checklist.
-The Panel will keep the RA and the Director of NRR informed of any additional risk-significant issues that are added to the checklist.
+The Panel Chair will keep the RA and the Director of NRR informed of any additional risk-significant issues that are added to the checklist.

 Communication Plan.
 The goal of the Communication Plan is to enable efficient, effective, and transparent communication with internal and external stakeholders regarding the status of plant activities and the IMC 0350 process.
 The Communication Plan should include communication of information from the initial decision to enter the IMC 0350 oversight process, through the ongoing oversight activities and the restart decision, and concluding with the post-restart activities.